nemac/climate-widget-data-processing/README.md

 ### Periods of Comparison

-Some of the statistics computation for the monthly and seasonal data are done using one of the following 30-year time periods in the 21st century:
+Some of the statistics computations for the monthly and seasonal data are done using one of the following 30-year time periods in the 21st century:
 2010-2039, 2035-2064, and 2060-2089.
 This documentation uses the phrase
 "period of comparison" to refer to these time periods.